bsuchnk/bs-webserv/README.md

 # bs-webserv

-bs-webserv is a simple CLI program for starting a HTTP web server serving an HTML file.
+bs-webserv is a simple CLI program for starting an HTTP web server serving an HTML file.

 ## Table of Contents
 - [Installing](#installing)